More Research

 We introduce Graph as a modality to conditional Diffusion Models, Phylo-Diffusion, for understanding in evolutionary traits in biological specimens.
 We leverage this new modality and introduce two experiments for understanding evolutionary traits inspired by gene-knockout experiments:

-1. Trait Masking: where we mask out one or more level embedding by substituting it with gaussian noise to verify that the embeddings learned capture hierarchical information.
+1. Trait Masking: where we mask out one or more level embedding by substituting it with gaussian noise to verify that the embeddings learned to capture hierarchical information.

 2. Trait Swapping: which involves the substitution of level-l embedding of a source species with the level-l embedding of a sibling subtree at an equivalent level to visualize the trait differences in the generated images before and after trait swapping that can help us understand the evolutionary traits that branched at a certain level.